musetronstar/tagd/README.md

 Note the predicate `_is_a _entity`.
 Tags with a leading underscore ('\_') are known as *hard tags*, that is, they are hard-coded in the software, defined for you, and cannot be redefined.
 User defined tags with a leading underscore are illegal.
-The `_entity` tag is the root of the tagspace, it does not get more abtract than that.
+The `_entity` tag is the root of the tagspace - it does not get more abtract than that.

 The `_entity` tag is axiomatic and self-referencing (i.e. `_entity _is_a _entity`).
 It is the only tag having this relation.